Jendnice/To_Have_And_To_Honeymoon/notes.md

       xx- ensure everything works by testing it visually xx- render and format location(s) onto page x- add beginning style(s) (?)
-      x- build out DOM update - start with ONE DOM update that matches/correlates with above xx- ensure everything works by testing it visually (again)
+      - Update new form to have text areas instead of one input line x- build out DOM update - start with ONE DOM update that matches/correlates with above xx- ensure everything works by testing it visually (again)